 Steeped in mysticism and a place that has become a host for the human imagination, Romania is a very real land that adventurous travelers can explore.
 The country is known for having well-preserved medieval architecture and a place where the local folk culture is very much alive.

-But by far Transylvania is Romania’s most famous region because of Bram Stoker’s novel, Dracula.
-While Dracula is a work of fiction, Romania’s national hero, Vlad the Impaler was very real.
-For travelers interested in the local lore, Romania is the place to go to learn more about his historic figure and his influence on the author, Bram Stoker.
+By far, Transylvania is Romania’s most famous region because of Bram Stoker’s novel, Dracula.
+While Dracula is a work of fiction, Romania’s national hero, Vlad the Impaler, was very real.
+For travelers interested in the local lore, Romania is the place to go to learn more about his historical figure and his influence on the author, Bram Stoker.